erikhyrkas/snakes/README.md

 around 0.6 GB of GPU used.
 Your vocabulary size will impact this, if you change the tokenizer.
 I didn't make an effort to be ultimately efficient.
 Your milage may vary if you have a smaller or larger vocabulary.

-I tested a lot with a training sequence length of 20, and it worked surprisingly well.
-It runs well even if you have a CPU.
+With v0.1, I tested a lot with a training sequence length of 20, and it worked surprisingly well.
+It runs well even if you have a
+CPU.

-If you are looking to quickly try out the model without needing it to do much, I'd suggest a batch size of 64, a training sequence length of 20, and using a limited number of documents to keep your vocab down.
+If you are looking to quickly try out the v0.1 model without needing it to do much, I'd suggest a batch size of 64, a training sequence length of 20, and using a limited number of documents to keep your vocab down.

 Training sequence length and batch size can be changed at the bottom of `train.py`.
 Vocabulary size depends directly on